friendsofhyperf/components/docs/en/components/ide-helper.md

 # IDE Helper

-The IDE Helper component for Hyperf
+The IDE Helper component for Hyperf.

 ## Installation